sevko/sevko.github.io/_posts/2014-10-01-prime-number-spirals.md

-Ulam later used [MANIAC II](http://en.wikipedia.org/wiki/MANIAC_II), a first-generation computer built for [Los Alamos National Laboratory](http://en.wikipedia.org/wiki/Los_Alamos_Scientific_Laboratory) in 1957, to generate images of the first 65,000<sup id="link1">[1](#note1)</sup> integers.
+Ulam later used [MANIAC II](http://en.wikipedia.org/wiki/MANIAC_II), a first-generation computer built for [Los Alamos National Laboratory](http://en.wikipedia.org/wiki/Los_Alamos_Scientific_Laboratory) in 1957, to generate images of the first 65,000[^2] integers.
 The following spiral contains the first 360,000 (600x600):

 ![An Ulam spiral consisting of the first 360,000 natural numbers.](/img/prime_number_spirals/big_ulam_spiral.png)

+Look closely, and we see much more than just white noise.

 ## Sacks spiral

-Robert Sacks, a software engineer, devised a variant of the Ulam spiral in 1994.
+A software engineer named Robert Sacks devised a variant of the Ulam spiral in 1994.
 Unlike Ulam's, Sacks's spiral distributes integers along an [Archimedean spiral](http://en.wikipedia.org/wiki/Archimedean_spiral), or a function of the polar form $$r = a + b\theta$$.
-Sacks discarded $$a$$ (which just controls the offset of the starting point of the curve from the pole) and used $$b=\frac{1}{2\pi}$$, leaving $$r = \frac{\theta}{2\pi}$$; he then plotted the squares of all the natural numbers on the intersections of the spiral and the polar axis, and filled in the points between squares along the spiral, drawing them equidistant from one another. [^1]
+Sacks discarded $$a$$ (which just controls the offset of the starting point of the curve from the pole) and used $$b=\frac{1}{2\pi}$$, leaving $$r = \frac{\theta}{2\pi}$$; he then plotted the squares of all the natural numbers -- $${1, 4, 9, 16, 25, ...}$$ -- on the intersections of the spiral and the polar axis, and filled in the points between squares along the spiral, drawing them equidistant from one another.

 ![A Sacks spiral consisting of the first 22,800 natural numbers.](/img/prime_number_spirals/big_sacks_spiral.png)

 # prime-generating polynomials

-The reason why we see ghostly diagonals is that some quadratic polynomials (or functions of the form $$ax^2 + bx + c$$), informally called
-[prime-generating polynomials](http://mathworld.wolfram.com/Prime-GeneratingPolynomial.html), have aberrantly high occurrences of prime numbers. $$n^2 + n + 41$$, for instance, patented by [Leonhard Euler](http://en.wikipedia.org/wiki/Leonhard_Euler) in 1772, is prime for all $$n$$ in the range $$[0, 39]$$,
+The reason why we see ghostly diagonals is that some polynomials, informally called [prime-generating polynomials](http://mathworld.wolfram.com/Prime-GeneratingPolynomial.html), have aberrantly high occurrences of prime numbers. $$n^2 + n + 41$$, for instance, patented by [Leonhard Euler](http://en.wikipedia.org/wiki/Leonhard_Euler) in 1772, is prime for all $$n$$ in the range $$[0, 39]$$,